shlomi1993/AnomalyDetectionWebApp/README.md

 1. algorithm: "Regression Algorithm" or "Circular Algorithm" or "Hybrid Algorithm".
 2. new_threshold: a fraction between 0 and 1.
 3. training_file: a CSV file for system training.
 4. testing_file: a CSV file for anomaly detection.

-Afte making the POST request, you will get a POST response with a JSON.
+After making the POST request, you will get a POST response with a JSON.

 ## Troubleshooting